DDriggs00/mavlinkinterface/docs/functions.md

 - [dive( depth, throttle \<optional>, absolute \<optional>, execMode \<optional> )](active/dive.md)
   - Rotates to the depth and stops thrusting, but may pass the depth on momentum
 - [setLeakAction( action )](configuration/setLeakAction.md)
-  - Currently the leak detection is implemented, but always causes the drone to surface, and cannot be changed at this time.
+  - Currently the leak detection is implemented, but the return to base and custom script functions are not yet implemented.

 ## New Functions